EmployeeIssues.comU.S. Employee Rights in Plain English

 • 43% monitored computer files

-Beware of bad-mouthing your employer on blogging and social-networking sites!
+Beware!
+Think twice about bad-mouthing your employer on blogging and social networking sites.
 Among the employers surveyed, 12% monitored the blogosphere and 10% monitored social networks.
-In a more recent survey, 60% of executives believe they have the right to monitor what employees post in social networks.
-It's a growing trend and legal, as long as employers don't violate employee privacy rights under the Stored Communications Act.
+In a more recent survey, 60% of executives believed they had the right to monitor what employees posted in social networks.
+It's a rapidly growing trend and worse, it's legal, as long as employers don't violate employee privacy rights under the Stored Communications Act or retaliate against employees for engaging in protected concerted activities under the National Labor Relations Act.

-Most surveilling employers surveyed at least notify their employees that "Big Brother" is watching.
-But, to put that another way, not all of them do.
+Most surveilling employers surveyed by the AMA at least notify their employees that "Big Brother" is watching; but, to put that another way, not all of them do.
 It's likely a sure bet that many who weren't surveyed don't either, because most don't have to by law.
 (Some employers who notify their employees anyway, do so because it looks better in court should employees file workplace privacy lawsuits.)
 So, the safest approach for employees these days, is to always assume that Big Brother is watching.

 It's also a good idea for employees to learn their employers' policies that deny them workplace privacy rights.
 If employees violate such policies, then their employers might have good cause to fire them.
-In fact, a significant number of employers surveyed by the AMA and The ePolicy Institute had fired employees for policy violations regarding misuse of the Internet (30%), email (28%) or phones (6%).
+In fact, several employers surveyed by the AMA had fired employees for policy violations regarding misuse of the Internet (30%), email (28%) or phones (6%).

 But, employees don't have to just take it.
 For one thing, employees may challenge such firings in the courts.
-The courts will likely consider all factors, to determine if the employers truly had good cause to fire the employees for company policy violations.
+Although U.S. courts have set a precedent that employees enjoy no reasonable expectation of privacy in light of such policies, the courts still consider other factors to determine if the employers truly had good cause to fire the employees for company policy violations.

 For another, employees may support the American Civil Liberties Union (ACLU) or a similar organization, that is lobbying for Federal and state employee workplace privacy rights laws.

-Employers also don't have the right to violate the Stored Communications Act or an individual's right to privacy under the Fourth Amendment to the U.S. Constitution, when enforcing employee monitoring and surveillance policies.
+When enforcing employee monitoring and surveillance policies, employers also don't have the right to violate the attorney-client privilege under public policy, the relevant provisions of the Stored Communications Act or an individual's right to privacy under the Fourth Amendment to the U.S. Constitution.

 See a lawyer about challenging an employer invasion of your workplace privacy through a lawsuit.